-DA-BASED ANGLES-ONLY IOD
+3 DA-based angles-only IOD

-In the classical angles-only IOD problem there are three optical observation at epochs t_i , with i = 1, ..., 3.
-The observations consist in three couples of right ascension and declinations, (α_i, δ_i) .
-These observations provides three inertial line-of-sight vectors $\hat{\rho}i$, i.e. the unit vectors from the observer's location (on the Earth's surface) to the observed object.
+In the classical angles-only IOD problem, three optical observations at epoch t_i , with i = 1, ..., 3 are available.
+The observations consist in three couples of right ascension and declination angles, (α_i, δ_i) .
+These observations provide us with three inertial light of sights $\hat{\rho}i$, i.e. the unit vectors pointing from the observer (on the Earth's surface) to the observed object.

-Assume to have initial guessed values of the slant ranges ρ_i , or equivalently for the orbit radii r_i (e.g. from the solution Gauss' 8-th degree polynomial).
-This section presents a high order iterative procedure with the following objectives: a) find the exact values of ρ_i assuming Keplerian dynamics, and b) express the functional dependence of the solution of the IOD problem with respect to observation uncertainties in terms of a high-order Taylor polynomial.
+Assume to have first guess values of the slant ranges ρ_i or equivalently for the orbit radii r_i (e.g. from the solution of Gauss' 8th degree polynomial).
+We present a high order iterative procedure with the following objectives: a) refine the values of ρ_i assuming Keplerian dynamics, and b) express the functional dependence of the solution of the IOD problem with respect to observation uncertainties in terms of a high-order Taylor polynomials.

-Start by initializing the observations as DA variables
+We start by initializing the observations as DA variables: